mncoppola/ChronoPlotter/README.md

 ![Seating depth screen](https://github.com/mncoppola/ChronoPlotter/blob/main/images/seating_1.png?raw=true)

-A single empty series is created by default.
+By default, a single empty series is created.
 Click the `Add new group` button to create additional series for each depth being tested.
 Then enter a cartridge length for each series, or click the `Auto-fill cartridge lengths` button to automate the process:

 ![Auto-fill cartridge lengths](https://github.com/mncoppola/ChronoPlotter/blob/main/images/seating_2.png?raw=true)

 Then proceed to enter the group size for each series. **NOTE:** ChronoPlotter defaults to CBTO (Cartridge Base to Ogive) for cartridge length and ES (Extreme Spread) for group size measurements.
-Other measurements may instead be selected if desired under the `Graph options` section on the right.
+Other measurements may instead be selected under the `Graph options` section on the right, if desired.

 To include details in the graph about the components used in testing, additionally fill in the text fields on the right: